-Lazer premiered the new Impala mountain bike helmet at Sea Otter less than two months ago, and I’ve spent some time testing it.
+Lazer premiered the new Impala mountain bike helmet at Sea Otter 2019, and I’ve spent some time testing it.
 The Impala is a solid, comfortable helmet that also seems to offer great protection.

 Starting at the top, the Impala features a matte finish on the shell and visor, with a few glossy accents on the sides, bottom, and rear of the helmet.
 Lazer offers six different color schemes including neutrals (black, gray, white) and colors (red, blue, and khaki with orange highlights).
 The three-position visor is sturdy and long-ish, and in the up position it offers just enough space to park a set of goggles.
 An included action camera mount snaps firmly into one of the center vents on the top of the helmet.